About Autologous Cell Therapy

 Autologous (definition): Cells or tissues obtained from the same individual.

-The principal of Syngenit is to use materials from the patient where possible, such as stem cells and to re-implant them in a biologically optimal environment enabling regeneration and healing.
-This is designed to be a single clinical intervention, typically within the operating room.
-It does not involve taking autologous materials to laboratories for manipulation and/or expansion, followed by a second procedure at a later date.
+The principal of Syngenit is to use the patient's own biological materials where possible, such as stem cells.
+The stem cells are concentrated and then re-implanted during the same surgery.
+By using the patients own cells, this creates a biologically optimal environment enabling regeneration and healing.
+Syngenit is a single clinical intervention all undertaken within the operating room.
+It does not involve taking patient cells to laboratories for manipulation and/or expansion, followed by a second procedure at a later date.

 Print | Sitemap